tevinowino/learnify-web-application/scripts/README.md

     ```

 3.  **Monitor Output:** The script will log its progress to the console, indicating which collections are being seeded and when it's complete.
 Check for any error messages.

+## Troubleshooting

+*   **"Could not load the default credentials" Error:**
+    *   This means the script cannot find authentication credentials for your Firebase project.
+    *   Ensure your `GOOGLE_APPLICATION_CREDENTIALS` environment variable is correctly set to the **absolute path** of your downloaded service account JSON key file.
+    *   Verify the JSON file itself is valid and has not been corrupted.
+    *   If using `FIREBASE_SERVICE_ACCOUNT_JSON_STRING`, ensure it's a valid, single-line JSON string.
+    *   Ensure the service account has the necessary Firestore and Authentication permissions in your Firebase project (usually "Firebase Admin SDK Administrator Service Agent" or at least "Editor" or specific Firestore/Auth admin roles).
+*   **"Unable to detect a Project Id" Error:**
+    *   This usually means the `projectId` could not be inferred from the credentials.
+The script now explicitly sets the Project ID during initialization, which should mitigate this.
+However, if it persists, double-check that your service account JSON file contains a `project_id` field or that the Project ID specified in `scripts/seed.ts` (`LEARNIFY_PROJECT_ID`) matches your Firebase project.

 ## Important Notes